Bennie Brazell Season 2024

 The LSU Track & Field program was proud to welcome back one of its all-time greats as an assistant coach prior to the 2012 season as former Tiger two-sport national champion Bennie Brazell joined the coaching staff as Dennis Shaver’s assistant for the men’s sprints, hurdles and relays.

-Brazell now enters his 10th season coaching at his alma mater as his addition to the staff has paid big dividends for the Tigers with their performance at the SEC and NCAA Championships.
+Brazell now enters his 13th season coaching at his alma mater in 2024, as his addition to the staff has paid big dividends for the Tigers over the years.

 Brazell had seniors Dylan Peebles (20.74) and Akanni Hislop (20.76) firing on all cylinders as well in the 200 meters as they both registered NCAA top-10 times on the season.
 Peebles placed third at the SEC Championships in the 200 meters and Hislop followed with a fourth-place finish.
 Tyler Terry had a season best of 46.01 in the 400 meters to earn himself a fourth-place finish at the SEC Championships and a No. 10 ranking in the NCAA.